Soo-Heon/RecessiveBurden/README.md

           First column being sampleIDs and second column being phenotype codes.
 6) weight_file = File for variant weighting based on 7 masks defined as in Flannick J et al. Nature 2019 JUNE 6 (PMID:31118516).
           The file should be 'TAB' delimited with two columns.
-          First column being variantID:AlternativeAllele (ex rs2233580:T or var10001:A) and second column being weight for each variant.
+          First column being 'variantID:AlternativeAllele' (ex rs2233580:T or var10001:A) and second column being weight for each variant.

-## 1.4 Output files
+## 1.4 Output Files
 1) outname_counts.txt:
         Main output that can be used for logistic regression and down stream analysis.
         Each individual is marked as compound heterozygous ('c') or homozygous ('h') or non-recessive ('0') for each gene.